-Join Aaron F. Ross for an in-depth discussion in this video Adding a Radial field, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Adding a Radial field, part of Maya Dynamics: Creating Simulations (2012).

 We want to direct this animation to get a desired result, and that is to knock…down all 10 pins to get a perfect strike.…To do that I want to make the ball move in arc so that it curves around here and…strikes the pins from the side.…I can use a Radial field to accomplish that.…A Radial field is a field that pushes or pulls dynamic objects.…This time I'm going to create the field without any connections so that I can…show you how to connect objects to fields after the fact.…